 With seven locations across North Carolina, the University of Mount Olive is home to a variety of facilities that are available for the use of our students and faculty, as well as the general public of Eastern North Carolina.
 Many of these buildings can be reserved for conventions, meetings, weddings, receptions and numerous other events.
 Feel free to visit our Events Services page for additional information about our facility rental services.

-Explore the page below to learn more about our state-of-the-art fitness center, college dormitories, conference centers and other facilities.
+Explore the page below to learn more about our state-of-the-art fitness center, university dormitories, conference centers and other facilities.

 Galloway Music Library